obah2008/SIEM-Splunk/README.md

 ## Setting Up The Splunk Environment
 This step involves downloading, installing, and configuring The Splunk SIEM on a host PC for data ingestion and analysis

-- First thing we'll need to do is head over to Splunks website, setup an account and and Download Splunk Enterprise, I'll be making use of the free 60 days trial
+- First thing we'll need to do is head over to Splunks website, setup an account and and Download Splunk Enterprise.
+For this project, I'll be making use of the free 60 days trial to get started

+ I've left a link to the Splunk's official website below

   [Splunk Official Website](https://www.splunk.com/en_us.html)